lucidCrafts/predicting_closing_stock_price__using_LSTM_/README.md

 3. **Prediction**:
     - Load the trained model using the `load_from_file` method in `StockModel`.
     - Make predictions on new data using the loaded model.
+    -
+4. **Change the stock symbol in the main.py to predict a different stock price"

 ## Dependencies